GodotMisogi/johnny/content/post/category-theory/index.md

 ### Algebras and Coalgebras

-Algebras and coalgebras are special categories defined using monads, with definitions as maps $\mathcal T(a) \to a$ and $a \to \mathcal T(a)$ respectfully.
+Algebras and coalgebras are special categories defined using monads, with definitions as maps $\mathcal T(a) \to a$ and $a \to \mathcal T(a)$ respectively.
 Certain categories are defined by using the following diagrams for objects and morphisms:

 **Example.** (Fold catamorphism for list monad.)